-In connection with this offering, the Company and QuoteLab, LLC intend to enter into a new employment agreement with Mr. Sinanyan, setting forth his base salary, target annual bonus and severance opportunities.
+In connection with the IPO, the Company and QuoteLab, LLC entered into a new employment agreement with Mr. Sinanyan, setting forth his base salary, target annual bonus and severance opportunities.
 The Company determined that it would be appropriate to enter into a new employment agreement with Mr. Sinanyan in light of the scope and complexity of his public company role and job responsibilities as our Chief Financial Officer.

-Under Mr. Sinanyan's new employment agreement (which will be effective upon, and subject to, the consummation of this offering), the Company intends to provide for base salary, target annual bonus and severance levels that take into account the competitive market assessment prepared by Compensia.
+Mr. Sinanyan's new employment agreement provides for base salary, target annual bonus and severance levels that take into account the competitive market assessment prepared by Compensia.
 Initially, Mr. Sinanyan's annual base salary rate will be \$350,000.
 His annual base salary rate will be reviewed annually, and may be increased but not decreased.
 His initial target annual bonus opportunity will be 57% of his annual base salary rate, and will be subject to the attainment of one or more pre-established performance goals.